tensorchiefs/bfvi_paper/README.md

 #### Plotting
 The figures for the paper  are created with  `R/eval_cauchy_ablation.R` and is stored in the `figure` directory.

-# Models with multiple parameters
+# Experiments with multiple model parameters
 The BF-VI results for the experiments with multi-dimensional posteriors have been created using `multidimensional_script.R`, which defines the likelihood and the prior for the different mulit-dimensional models/data (like 8SCHOOLS_CP, DIAMONDS etc - note that the Melanoma experiments are an exception and are discussed below separately).
 This script `multidimensional_script.R` can be run with the follwing command line parameters:

 * data: the model to be used like (`8SCHOOLS_CP` or `DIAMONDS`)